MichaelCurrin/unicron/docs/tasks.md

     ```

 Repeat setup for all tasks that you want automated through _Unicron_.
 Once you have one executable script setup, you can easily copy the file for each new task.

+Move a script to this directory to prevent it from running:

+- `unicron/var/disabled_targets/`